-Laurentian Child and Family Centre is governed and operated by its members.
+Laurentian Child and Family Centre is governed by its members.
 Membership is granted to parents and guardians of a child accepted for enrolment upon completion of admission requirements as per City of Greater Sudbury's child registry.

-The members at an annual general meeting in May, elect a Board of Directors.
-It is responsible for the over-all direction of the Centre.
-The Board is the policy making body for the Centre which makes decisions consistent with the By-Laws and Standing Rules found in the Constitution.
+Board of Director members are voted in annually at the Annual General Meeting.
+The Board of Directors is responsible for the overall direction of the Centre through the management of the Centre Director.
+The Board is the policy-making body for the Centre which makes decisions consistent with the By-Laws and Standing Rules found in the Constitution.
 This Constitution is available to any member upon request from the Centre Director.
 Questions, concerns, and ideas should be brought to the Centre Director's attention.
-If the matter is not resolved, a written submission may be made to the Board of Directors.
-Communication to all members of the Board may be made through the office.

-General membership meetings are held annually and all members are encouraged to attend.
+If the matter is not resolved, a written submission may be brought to the Board of Directors.
+Communication with all members of the Board may be made through the office.
+General membership meetings are held annually, and all members are encouraged to attend.
 Written notice is given at least five (5) days before the meeting.

 We believe that childcare is a family affair, and the quality of our program is enhanced by your involvement.

-STAFF
+There are many ways for parents to participate in the Centre's program.
+Parents are an important resource on field trips and in the Centre.
+Parents are invited to share their cultural heritage with the children by contributing program ideas and materials or by participating in a special program event.
+Special programs to mark different holidays help children to develop an understanding of different cultures and to learn to value their own culture.
+Cultural programs might consist of songs, games, stories, art activities, traditional dress or preparing a traditional food at snack time.

+Our Staff

 Research shows that staffing is the primary indicator of a quality program.
 Our qualified staff at Laurentian Child and Family Centre has a long-time reputation for creating a home-like atmosphere that is nurturing and consistent with philosophies in Early Childhood Education.
-All staff members are certified in First Aid/CPR, and are immunized as recommended by the local medical officer of health and must be a member in good standing with the College of Early Childhood Educators.
+All staff members are certified in First Aid/CPR and are immunized as recommended by the local medical officer of health and must be a member in good standing with the College of Early Childhood Educators.
 As members of the College of Early Childhood Educators, our staff is committed to a Code of Ethics and Standards of Practice as set out by the College.
 This information is available on the College of Early Childhood Educators website: http://collegeofece.on.ca.
+Our centre is staffed by: